cdl/vagrant-l1f7/README.md

 ### Don't have Vagrant installed?

 * Head to the [downloads page on the Vagrant site](http://www.vagrantup.com/downloads.html) and run the installer you need.
 * Make sure you have a version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed, too.
-Any version that's 4.3.0 or above should be fine.
+Any version that's **4.3.0 or above** should be fine.

 ### Get started

 * Clone this repo down, and then place the root of your project in `./app`.
+(In case you're confused, the `requirements/` folder should be inside of `./app`.)
 * `cd` into the root of this repo
 * Run `vagrant up`.
   * *(If it asks you which network interface to connect to, it's usually the first one.
 Just choose the one that you use to connect to the internet yourself.)*